{extra_toc}

 Warning!
 Never solve an image at or near the celestial pole (unless Ekos Polar Alignment Assistant Tool is used).
 Slew at least 20 degrees away from the celetial pole before solving the first image.
 Solving very close to the poles will make your mount pointing worse so avoid it.

-Plate Solve Capture Settingsastrometry settings
+Plate Solve Capture Settings

 Configure plate solving capture settings: